ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The biggest risk of correlation in GNAP is when an authorization server returns stable consistent user identifiers to multiple different applications.
 In this case, applications created by different parties would be able to correlate these user identifiers out of band in order to know which users they have in common.

-The most common example of this in practice is tracking for advertising purposes, such that client A shares their list of user IDs with an ad platform that is then able to retarget ads to applications created by other parties.
-In contrast, a positive example of correlation is a corporate acquisition where two previously unrelated clients now do need to be able to identify the same user between the two clients.
+The most common example of this in practice is tracking for advertising purposes, such that a client shares their list of user IDs with an ad platform that is then able to retarget ads to applications created by other parties.
+In contrast, a positive example of correlation is a corporate acquisition where two previously unrelated clients now do need to be able to identify the same user between the two clients, such as when software systems are intentionally connected by the end user.

 Another means of correlation comes from the use of [RS-first discovery](#rs-request-without-token).
 A client instance knowing nothing other than an RS's URL could make an unauthenticated call to the RS and learn which AS protects the resources there.
 If the client instance knows something about the AS, such as it being a single-user AS or belonging to a specific organization, the client instance could, through association, learn things about the resource without ever gaining access to the resource itself.